sqlxpert/z-container-api-kafka-aws-terraform/README.md

   prevent image bloat _and_ avoid slow re-downloading on re-build (other people needlessly disable or empty operating system package and Python module caches)

-- Temporary software is installed, used and removed in the same step, minimizing the number of layers while avoiding [multi&#8209;stage&nbsp;build](https://docs.docker.com/build/building/multi-stage#use-multi-stage-builds) complexity
+- Temporary software is installed, used and removed in the same step, avoiding extra layers _and_ [multi&#8209;stage&nbsp;build](https://docs.docker.com/build/building/multi-stage#use-multi-stage-builds) complexity

 - Temporary Python modules are uninstalled, just like temporary operating system packages (other people leave `pip`&nbsp;, which will never be used again!)